robincornett/display-featured-image-genesis/README.md

 }
 ```

 _Note:_ unless you check the option to __Move Excerpts/Archive Descriptions__, archive headlines will be styled similarly to the standard single post/page output.
-If you check this option, the titles and descriptions will move to overlay the leader image.
+If you check this option, all titles and descriptions will move to overlay the leader image.

 ## Credits